Dollar drops, Aussie, Sterling gain as risk appetite increases

 In Spain and Italy, which account for over 40% of the world's fatalities, the death rate has been declining for several days, and public discussion has turned to how and when to ease weeks of drastic curbs on personal and economic activity.

-The dollar was down 0.18% against the yen JPY= as Japanese Prime Minister Shinzo Abe declared a state of emergency for parts of the country on Tuesday to counter the spread of coronavirus.
-JPY=EBS
+Japanese Prime Minister Shinzo Abe on Tuesday declared a state of emergency to fight coronavirus infections in major population centres and rolled out a nearly $1 trillion stimulus package to soften the economic blow.

-A recovery in oil prices on hopes that the world's biggest producers will agree to cut output also boosted risk sentiment.

-Action by central banks to ease a scramble for dollars has helped bring some calm to markets.
+Action by central banks to ease a scramble for dollars that was seen in recent weeks has also helped bring some calm to markets.

 "We've got a nice decline in volatility across forex and equity markets," said Kenneth Broux, FX strategist at Societe Generale.
 "We know central banks have done a very good job in alleviating the strain in dollar markets and that's feeding through."